-Aerated lagoon technology is widely used for wastewater treatment in small communities of the United States and Canada.
-Current design for this type of technology is not done in view of achieving nitrification, even if their design comes with long retention times (hydraulic and solids).
-However, since they are extensive systems importantly influenced by seasonal variations of temperature (from 0 to 20°C plus in some cases), partial or complete seasonal nitrification is likely to occur (Houweling et al., 2008).
-When temperature is high enough, the growth rate of autotrophic nitrifying bacteria becomes higher than the rate of biomass wastage and nitrification is enabled.
-The latter conditions are obviously observed during the summer period whose duration differs widely depending on the location (elevation and latitude) of the treatment facility.
-Seasonal nitrification in aerated lagoon systems is reported to be inconsistent compared to typical activated sludge operating at a similar solids retention time (SRT) (Rich, 1999).
-These aspects make it hard for the aerated lagoon process to be in line with the current regulation context.
-Indeed, current concerns about effluent toxicity impacting the receiving water biodiversity translates in tighter limits for un-ionised ammonia (Wastewater Systems Effluent Regulations, 2012).
-Ammonia, in its un-ionized form, is toxic to aquatic organisms (Emerson et al., 1975).
+AERATED lagoon technology is widely used for wastewater treatment in small communities of the United States and Canada.
+Current design criteria for this type of technology are not selected in view of achieving nitrification, even if their design includes long retention times (hydraulic and solids).
+However, since their vast surface renders them sensitive to seasonal variations of temperature, partial or complete seasonal nitrification is likely to occur (Houweling, Kharoune, Escalas, & Comeau, 2008).
+When temperature is sufficiently high, the growth rate of autotrophic nitrifying bacteria becomes higher than the rate of biomass wastage, thus enabling nitrification.
+The latter conditions are obviously observed during the summer period, the duration of which differs widely based on the location (elevation and latitude) of the treatment facility.
+Seasonal nitrification in aerated lagoon systems is reported to be inconsistent compared with typical activated sludge operating at a similar solids retention time (SRT) (Rich, 1999).
+These aspects make it hard for aerated lagoon systems to fall in line with current regulations.
+Indeed, current concerns about effluent toxicity impacting the receiving water biodiversity translate in ever tighter limits for un-ionized ammonia (Wastewater Systems Effluent Regulations, 2012).
+Ammonia, in its un-ionized form, is toxic to aquatic organisms (Emerson, Russo, Lund, & Thurston, 1975).

-Research and industrial development have been trying to overcome the limits of the aerated lagoon system regarding nitrification.
-Model-based, pilot-scale and full-scale experiments have been carried out to study the potential of lagoon process modifications and complementary technologies.
-The tested solutions include tertiary treatment with biofilm-based processes such as moving bed biofilm reactors (MBBR) (Hoang et al., 2014; Young et al., 2016) and underground aerated clean stone beds (Mattson et al., 2018).
-Monitoring of pilot and full-scale tertiary systems showed good nitrification performance at very low temperature (1°C and lower).
-This translates in a year-long nitrification potential.
-However, these systems imply additional reaction volume which results in a potentially restrictive increase in the footprint of the facility.
-Enhancement of the original lagoon with bioaugmentation or increased dissolved oxygen (DO) (Houweling et al., 2008) have also been evaluated.
-As demonstrated in model simulations, these solutions were found to significantly increase the duration of the nitrification period.
+Both academia and industry have endeavored to overcome the limits of the aerated lagoon system regarding nitrification.
+Model-based, pilot-scale, and full-scale experiments have been carried out to study the potential of lagoon process modifications and complementary technologies.
+The tested solutions include tertiary treatment with biofilm-based processes such as moving bed biofilm reactors (MBBRs) (Hoang et al., 2014; Young et al., 2016) and underground aerated clean stone beds (Mattson, Wildman, & Just, 2018).
+Monitoring of pilot- and full-scale tertiary systems showed good nitrification performance at very low temperature (1°C and lower), which translates to a year-long nitrification potential.
+However, these complementary systems require additional reaction volume which results in a potentially restrictive increase in the footprint of the facility.
+Enhancement of the original lagoon with bioaugmentation or increased dissolved oxygen (DO) has also been evaluated (Houweling et al., 2008).
+Model simulations of these solutions found them to significantly increase the duration of the nitrification period.

-The use of a support material directly in the lagoon for biofilm growth has also been identified as a promising solution (Choi et al., 2008; Wang et al., 2012; Boutet et al., 2018).
-Its interest resides in the simplicity of its implementation using no added operation nor reactive volume.
+The use of a support material inserted directly inside the lagoon to host biofilm growth has also been identified as a promising solution (Boutet, Baillargeon, Patry, & Lessard, 2018; Choi, Johnson, Hayes, & Xu, 2008; McCall et al., 2013; Wang, Jin, Bishop, & Li, 2012).
+Its interest resides in the simplicity of its implementation, which uses no additional operation nor reactive volume.
 However, in contrast with the tertiary treatment solutions, using the same reactor volume means dealing with simultaneous organic matter removal and nitrification.
-Few data are available in the literature to validate this approach at full-scale and specifically considering the effect of a high load (compared to design load).
-This scenario is currently of interest since a growing number of aging aerated lagoon systems are or will soon be facing an overloaded situation.
-For example, in the province of Québec (Canada), in 2013, 29% of the lagoon systems were hydraulically overloaded and 19% were facing an organic overload (Québec, 2015).
+Few data are available in the literature to validate this approach at full-scale, specifically regarding the effect of a high load (compared with the original design load) on nitrification performance.
+This scenario is currently of interest since a growing number of aging aerated lagoon systems are or will soon operate over their design load.
+For example, in the province of Québec (Canada), in 2013, 29% of the lagoon systems were hydraulically overloaded and 19% were facing organic overload (Québec, 2015).